Duration of event:

 The registration is closed

-By the end of this e-course, participants should be able to:
+At the end of the course, the participant should be able to:

 Content and Structure